 Raw honey sourced directly from a local beekeeper is preferable but, whatever your quality of honey, it's important not to 'cook' the honey whilst making syrup.
 Artisan honey producers are careful not to heat their honey to above the natural hive temperature, as above 36°C / 97°F honey starts to breakdown and lose delicate flavours.
 Sadly, this is not the case with supermarket 'honey' from large scale producers who heat their honey to pasteurise it and make easier to blend.
 These industrial honeys are less likely to ferment due to their natural yeasts being killed during pasteurisation.
 However, even these sterilised honeys will be susceptible to microbes in your kitchen or bar environment once water is added.

 Given all the above, it's fair to assume that your honey, whether artisanal raw honey or supermarket 'honey', contains 18% to 20% water.
 Opinions on the proportion of water that should be added to this vary from 1:1 honey to water, to 2:1 and 3:1.
-We prefer and recommend 3 parts honey to 1 part water as this achieves the desired fluidity while retaining mouthfeel and viscosity.
+I prefer and recommend 3 parts honey to 1 part water as this achieves the desired fluidity while retaining mouthfeel and viscosity.

 How to mix